-Do you coat your slipcovers with any flame retardants?
+Do you treat your products with any flame-retardant chemicals?

 What about your foam and vegan poly fill?
 What are those made of?

 Our polyurethane and Vegan Poly Fiber foams are phthalate-free and entirely Prop 65 compliant.

 The high-density foam in our cushions is made of polyurethane (PUR).
 A wide range of starting materials can be used to produce polyurethane, so PUR can take on an equally wide range of physical properties and practical uses (foams, adhesives, spandex fibers, etc.).
 Two essential raw materials that make up polyurethane—polyols, and isocyanates—are derived from petroleum.

 Our Vegan Poly Fiber fill is made of polyethylene terephthalate (PET), a recyclable plastic often used in bottles and food containers.